-According to the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending February 2, 2018, U.S. mortgage applications increased 0.7 percent from one week earlier.
+According to the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending October 26, 2018, U.S. mortgage applications decreased 2.5 percent from one week earlier.

 The National Association of Realtors is reporting this week that single female buyers continue to be a powerful force in the U.S. housing market, while low inventory, rising interest rates and increasing home prices remain, holding back first-time buyers despite notable interest in buying a home.